Easy to Difficult Bible Trivia Quiz

 Saturday: Jesus lay wrapped in the tomb all day.

-Sunday: Jesus rose from the dead and left the tomb.
+Sunday: Jesus lay in the tomb and rose from the dead shortly before sunset and left the tomb.

 -